jeremiahtenbrink/webapi-i-challenge/README.md

 ### Write endpoints to perform the following queries.

-Inside `index.js` add the code necessary to implement the following _endpoints_:
+Inside `index.ts` add the code necessary to implement the following _endpoints_:

 | Method | URL            | Description                                                                                                                       |
 | ------ | -------------- | --------------------------------------------------------------------------------------------------------------------------------- |